emqx/blog/en/201912/emqx-rule-engine-series-writing-messages-to-tdengine.md

-So far, the entire function of writing EMQ X data to TDEngine has been developed / configured.
+So far, the entire function of writing EMQX data to TDEngine has been developed / configured.